freewarefocus/py400kb/README.md

     --mouse-dev /dev/input/by-id/usb-04fc_USB_OpticalWheel_Mouse-event-mouse
 ```

-- Make it executable with this terminal commmand or using the Pi OS GUI:
+- Make it executable with this terminal command or using the Pi OS GUI:

 ```bash
 chmod +x my-py400kb.sh